-Bethany Payton-O’Brien and Ryan Sears have advised thousands of service members on their rights during criminal and command investigations.
-Do not attempt to navigate this process without a lawyer like Beth or Ryan.
+Bethany Payton-O’Brien and Paul C. LeBlanc have advised thousands of service members on their rights during criminal and command investigations.
+Do not attempt to navigate this process without a lawyer like Beth or Paul.
 To do so, could find you charged at court-martial or NJP based on your statements alone.

 First and foremost, you have the right to a lawyer during a criminal investigation, including Article 15 (NJP) investigations, and you should never waive your rights to silence or to an attorney.
 Do not consent to any searches of your cell phone, your barracks room or your house.
 Law enforcement agents are not your friends but will try to convince you they are trying to help you with assurances they will advocate on your behalf to the command.
 Do not be fooled.
 The government will expend countless resources in their investigation of you.
 It is not in their interest to help you.